Soliton interferometry with very narrow barriers obtained from spatially dependent dressed states

 We have described a technique to create a single very narrow barrier for soliton interferometry using a geometric scalar potential \cite{ds_tech_1, ds_tech_2}, based on two overlapping Hermite--Gaussian mode laser beams.
-We have used approximate scalar GPE and full vector GPE models to characterize both splitting and interferometric recombination at this barrier.
-This demonstrates how a very narrow effective barrier can be realized using moderately high laser intensity ratios, and, critically, that the initial equal splitting of a single soliton is then a tunneling rather than a velocity filtering process, and that close to unit interferometric contrast can in principle be achieved.
-We have also shown that the approximate scalar GPE with correctly chosen nonlinear barrier potential provides an excellent description of the system, provided the intensity of the weaker beam is sufficiently high.
-We hope our technique will find practical application in the upcoming generation of bright soliton experiments.
-Future work will focus on extending our analysis to greater variation among the scattering lengths, and relaxing the quasi-1D approximation.
+We have used approximate scalar GPE and full vector GPE models to characterize both splitting and interferometric recombination at this barrier, demonstrating how to realize a very narrow effective barrier using moderately high laser intensity ratios.
+Critically, the initial equal splitting of a single soliton is then a tunneling rather than a velocity filtering process, and near-unit interferometric contrast is in principle achievable.
+We have also shown a scalar GPE with correctly chosen nonlinear barrier potential provides an excellent description of the system, provided the intensity of the weaker beam is sufficiently high.
+We hope this proposal will find practical application in the upcoming generation of matter-wave bright soliton experiments.

 Additional data related to the findings reported in this paper is made available by source \cite{data}.